mlacosta/Huffman-Encoder-for-Nodejs/README.md

 In this case, the symbol `=` is used for zero-padding by convention.

 Note this way of encoding could be served as a binary tree where each leaf represents a letter and its frequency.
-More generally, each node´s parent contains the summation of its children's frequency and the combination of their symbols.
+More generally, each node's parent contains the summation of its children's frequency and the combination of their symbols.
 Starting from the root, one could simply make a symbol search and output a `0` or `1` based on if you moved to the left or right respectively.

 ![](https://i.imgur.com/QM2laV5.jpg)